 First frosts: How does frost affect your lawn?

-There’s something very picturesque about a lawn with lots of little white tips and a rising mist, but it may not be the most welcome sight if you’ve recently sown new seed or have a recently established lawn.
-Frost on your lawn’s surface will not do much damage on its own but if you walk on, crush or flatten the blades then you could badly damage it.
+While there’s something very picturesque about seeing a lawn with lots of little white tips and a rising mist, this may not be the most welcome sight if you’ve recently sown new grass seed or have a newly established lawn.
+But fear not; frost on your lawn’s surface will not do much damage.
+However, you need to be careful not to walk on, crush, or flatten the blades of grass, which could hurt your lawn and stunt its growth come spring!

 One frosty morning in a week shouldn’t do too much damage to your lawn.
-However, if it becomes a regular occurrence you may need to consider the lasting effect it may have on your grass.
-The actual frost does not kill your grass but you will damage it if you or your pets walk on it.
+When frost is a regular occurrence in your region, you may need to consider the lasting effect it may have on your grass.
+Remember that frosty grass is weakened when you (or your pets) walk on it - and this is one of the reasons patches of dead grass appear on your lawn.

 How does frost form?